abacella/wallet/README.md

 mnemonic = "15 words"

 import wallet with the command line below.
-With it you will be able to execute the formulas to trasnfer funds and derive accounts.
+You will be able to execute the formulas to trasnfer funds and derive accounts.
-In this commnd line we already derive 3 ETH adn 3 BTCTEST Account from the menumonic phrase and print it in the screen.
+In this command line we already derived 3 ETH adn 3 BTCTEST Account from the menumonic phrase and print it in the screen.
 ```bash
 >>> from wallet import *
 ```